canonical/sqlair/docs/tutorial/tutorial.md

 )
 ```

-As with input expressions, it is important to note that the we always use the column names found in the `db` tags of the struct in the output expression rather than the field name.
+As with input expressions, it is important to note that we always use the column names found in the `db` tags of the struct in the output expression rather than the field name.

 See {ref}`output-expressions` for more.

 ##### Insert statements

-Input expressions can also be used inside insert statements with sytax similar to output expressions.
+Input expressions can also be used inside insert statements with syntax similar to output expressions.
 Below is a simple example of using an insert statement to insert a struct into a database:
 ```go
 type Person struct {
 	ID       int    `db:"id"`